EddyLuten/bhreia.com/docs/adventures/blue-skies/npcs/londrina.md

     <img src="/assets/images/londrina-tiny.png" />
   </a>
   <figcaption>
-    Londrina, priestess of Melora.
+    Londrina, priestess of Primani.
   </figcaption>
 </figure>

-Londrina is a purple Dragonborn priestess of Melora who is present at the [[survivors-camp]] after the destruction of [[cauldins-point]].
+Londrina is a purple Dragonborn priestess of Primani who is present at the [[survivors-camp]] after the destruction of [[cauldins-point]].

-Before that, she ran the temple of Melora in downtown Cauldin's Point.
+Before that, she ran the temple of Primani in downtown Cauldin's Point.

-During [[amalchi]]'s rise from below Cauldin's Point, she was direclty struck by the dragon and therefore is encrusted with permanent obsidian crystals embedded within her skin.
+During [[amalchi]]'s rise from below Cauldin's Point, she was directly struck by the dragon and therefore is encrusted with permanent obsidian crystals embedded within her skin.

 ## Connections